 The writers behind this newsletter.

-An actively retired (repurposed) biologist, enthusiastically introducing people to the wildlife living alongside us in town and cities.
+A retired and repurposed biologist, introducing readers to the wildlife living alongside us in town and cities.
 A wildlife gardener and most days a photographer.
-Strong advocate for GreenBirding.
+Advocate for GreenBirding.
 Skews left politically.

 You can find recent issues that have been published by 1001 Species on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.